Biswayan-Mehra/KITS-LABS/README.md

 We are committed to keeping the repository up-to-date with the latest experiments and resources.
 Your feedback and contributions are welcome!

 Need Help or Have Suggestions?
 Don't hesitate to reach out for any inquiries, issues, or suggestions.
-Contact me through my LinkedIn page: linkedin.com/in/biswayan-mehra
+Contact me through my [LinkedIn](https://www.linkedin.com/in/biswayan-mehra/) page.

 Join Our Learning Journey:
 This repository encapsulates the essence of practical learning and exploration.
 Whether you are a student at KITS or any other institution, embark on this journey with us to enrich your academic and practical knowledge in engineering and technology.